-Flooding shuts community's lifeline road for days
+Flooding shuts Kildonan's lifeline road for days

 - Published